jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 these technologies are also
 introducing operational
 environments to new
+vulnerabilities and risks.
-vulnerabilities and risks.The global ransomware crisis has entered a new phase, as threat actors adopt stronger pressure tactics and new targetsin particular, manufacturing and
+The global ransomware crisis has entered a new phase, as threat actors adopt stronger pressure tactics and new targetsin particular, manufacturing and